d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 ### Applications of Mutual Information

-Mutual information may be a little abstract in it pure definition.
-So how does it related to machine learning?
-In natural language processing, one of the most difficult problems is the *ambiguation*, or the issue of the meaning of a word being unclear from context.
+Mutual information may be a little abstract in it pure definition, so how does it related to machine learning?
+In natural language processing, one of the most difficult problems is the *ambiguity resolution*, or the issue of the meaning of a word being unclear from context.
 For example, recently a headline in the news reported that "Amazon is on fire".
 You may wonder whether the company Amazon has a building on fire, or the Amazon rainforest is on fire.

-In this case, mutual information can help us solve the ambiguation problem.
+In this case, mutual information can help us resolve this ambiguity.
 We first find the group of words that each has a relatively large mutual information with the company Amazon, such as e-commerce, technology, and online.
 Second, we find another group of words that each has a relatively large mutual information with the Amazon rainforest, such as rain, forest, and tropical.
 When we need to disambiguate "Amazon", we can compare which group has more occurrence in the context of the word Amazon.
 In this case the article would go on to describe the forest, and make the context clear.

 ## Kullback–Leibler Divergence